rjullman/pubminer/README.md

 ### Output

 The publication data is output as JSON populated with whatever fields are found with each mined publication.
 Usually a publication contains at least a title and author entry.
-See included "popl-sample.dat" for sample output.
+See included ```popl-sample.dat``` for sample output.

 ### Examples